Tool to make remote-incremental backups which consist of a mirror and historical snapshots of the target data.

 space. rincr

-can manage these snapshots, clean up unnecesary data and also restore files to earlier versions.
+can manage these snapshots, clean up unnecessary data and also restore files to earlier versions.

 Note: This project was previously called kbackup.
 See this issue for more information.